 - Blueberries – You will need fresh, not frozen blueberries.
 Make sure they are patted dry with any leaves or stems removed.

 - Butter- I recommend unsalted butter softened for about 20 minutes to reach room temperature.
-If using salted butter, omit the extra salt in the recipe.
+If using salted butter, omit the extra kosher salt in the recipe.

 - Sugar- This quick bread has plenty of granulated sugar to enhance the sweet banana flavor.
 For a tasty twist, substitute half of the regular sugar for my homemade vanilla sugar.